k2-fsa/sherpa/docs/source/intro.rst

 `sherpa`_ is the deployment framework of the ``Next-gen Kaldi`` project.

-`sherpa`_ does only one thing, using a pre-trained model to transcribe speech.
+`sherpa`_ supports deploying speech related pre-trained models on various platforms with various language bindings.

 If you are interested in how to train your own model or fine tune a pre-trained model, please refer to `icefall`_.